Inland villages: Betancuria, Tuineje and Pajara.

 History buffs really can’t miss a visit to the Archaeological and Ethnographic Museum, which allows you to discover the history of Fuerteventura starting with the native aborigines of the island.
 Finally, Betancuria offers many alternatives to satisfy food and wine lovers, thanks in particular to the dairy specialities.

-The most culturally interesting aspects of Tuineje can be found in the clear Moorish influences of some buildings.
+The most culturally interesting aspects of Tuineje are the clear Moorish influences of some of the buildings.
 The latter were once built by the inhabitants of Arab origin without the classic white paint, in order to blend in and thus escape the raids of pirates.

-On the border with Antigua is the Natural Monument of the Caldera de Gairía, particularly appreciated by lovers in the desert landscape.
+On the border with Antigua is the Natural Monument of the Caldera de Gairía.
+It worth a visit.

 Here you can admire many protected species, including vultures, eagles and falcons.